Carpenter Bee Excrement: What It Looks Like, Why It Happens, and How to Clean It Safely

 What Is Carpenter Bee Excrement?

-• Residual material from inside the gallery tunnel and larval chambers
+• Debris and organic material from inside nesting galleries and brood chambers

 What Does Carpenter Bee Excrement Look Like?